EJCorcoran/kinect3dscanner/README.md

 - Azure Kinect DK is connected via USB 3.0
 - Azure Kinect SDK is installed
 - Device drivers are properly installed

+**Black Camera Feed**: If you see black rectangles instead of camera feed:
+1. **Check Camera Connection**: Ensure the green light is on the front of the Kinect
+2. **Verify USB 3.0**: Kinect requires USB 3.0 for full functionality
+3. **Check Device Manager**: Look for "Azure Kinect DK" under Cameras
+4. **Restart Application**: Disconnect and reconnect the camera in the UI
+5. **Power Cycle**: Unplug and reconnect the Kinect USB cable

+**Live Preview Not Working**: If color/depth feeds don't display:
+- Click "Connect Camera" button in the UI
+- Check status message for connection errors
+- Try "Disconnect" then "Connect Camera" again
+- Ensure no other applications are using the Kinect

+**Capture/Disposal Errors**: If you see "Cannot access a disposed object" errors:
+- **Fixed in latest version** - Capture disposal timing has been corrected
+- If still occurring, try restarting the application
+- Ensure you're using the latest build with proper capture lifecycle management
+- This was caused by premature disposal of Azure Kinect Capture objects

 **File Output Location**: Generated files are in `output/` directory relative to execution path.